Ankita2094/Database-Design-And-Management/README.md

 ## PROJECT DESCRIPTION

-Over the course of this project we will be developing a database to store,manage and analyze data of US universities.
+Over the course of this project a database is developed to store,manage and analyze data of US universities.
 The scenario is that if a student wants to pick a college when presented with multiple options they can query the database to unerstand the pros and cons of a university/college.
 Data about the universities from Data.gov, ranking by category from US news and reviews of a college from twitter are combined to produce this database.

 ## REQUIREMENTS